 The river continues north through the Town of Mississippi Mills (Almonte), where two generating stations are located.
-The first station, the Enerdu Generating Station was originally constructed in 1842, while the Mississippi River Power (formerly Almonte PUC) Generating Station, was originally constructed in 1890.
+The first station, the Enerdu Generating Station was originally constructed in 1842, while the Brian J. Gallagher Generating Station, was originally constructed in 1890.